melissa-nunez/melissa-nunez.github.io/_posts/2019-02-12-kmeans-clustering.md

 ### Summary
 The goal is to identify wether there are different mean outcomes between the clusters and, specifically, the unexposed group.
 The unexposed group has a significantly higher heart rate mean than cluster 2, at an alpha level of 0.05, with a p-value of 0.04916.
 For gestational age, the unexposed group has a significantly higher gestational age in weeks than cluster 3, at an alpha level of 0.05, with a p-value of 0.00077.
 For birth weight, the unexposed group has a significantly higher birth weight than all four clusters, at an alpha level of 0.05.
 Although the analysis is exploratory, it seems that smoking and drinking may lead to changes in gestational age, birth weight, and heart rate.

+Moving forward, I would like to explore a different number of clusters, specifically 5 and 6.
+The clusters may sparse out more and have a better clinical interpretation.
+The results also hint at signs of possible accelerated development.
+Accelerated development occurs when the baby begins to develop sooner than what is considered normal.
+The baby may show signs of a slower heart rate, increase in heart variability, and fast weight gain.
+This may lead to preterm birth.